rewrite statementThe Rewrite block statement associates one or more header

 Returns ‘true’, if the query part of the incoming request matches pattern.
 The argument must be properly percent-encoded, if it contains whitespace or other non-printable characters.

-Returns ‘true’, if the value of the query parameter name matches pattern.
+Returns ‘true’, if query parameter name is defined and its value matches pattern.

 See conditional-option, for a detailed discussion of options and their effect on matching.